Estimating Coherent Contributions to the Error Profile Using Cycle Error Reconstruction: Theory - Coherent and decoherent error propagation

 In this work, we only consider errors induced by near-local physical interactions.
-To provide a notion of locality, we have to consider the geometric features of a given device, which in our case will simply be given by an interaction graph, where vertices are connected if qubits can undergo entangling operations.
+To provide a notion of locality, we have to consider the geometric features of a given device.
+We will simply consider an interaction graph, where qubits can undergo controlled entangling operations if the vertices are connected.
 Given a connectivity graph, we constrain Lindblad and Hamiltonian operators to be at most geometrically $k$-local for some small integer $k$, which means that the operators can act on connected subgraphs of at most $k$ qubits (note that the operators can act trivially on some of the qubits, allowing for gaps).
 The accuracy of the upcoming \cref{eq:fidel-repeated-channel} fails exponentially fast in the size of the locality constraint $k$.
 However, given some array-like topology, if we assume that errors stem from 1 or 2-body interactions in some rotating frame, then an N-qubit subsystem ($N \le n)$ should be affected by $O(N)$ terms in the Lindbladian.
 As a result (see \cref{sec:appendix A}), the action of the error channel $e^{\Lambda}$ on a limited qubit support can be well approximated through an early-truncated Taylor expansion.

 To be more specific, first consider \emph{Pauli fidelities}, defined for a generic channel $\mc E$ acting on a $n$-qubit system as